 Security in Unified Service Desk

-Unified Service Desk configuration entities and the underlying User Interface Integration (UII) entities are stored in Microsoft Dynamics 365, and you can use the Dynamics 365 security model to govern access to both of these entities.
-Dynamics 365 has a robust security model that combines role-based, record-level, and field-level security to define the overall security rights that users have.
-More information: Security concepts for Microsoft Dynamics CRM
+Unified Service Desk configuration entities and the underlying User Interface Integration (UII) entities are stored in Microsoft Dynamics CRM, and you can use the CRM security model to govern access to both of these entities.
+CRM has a robust security model that combines role-based, record-level, and field-level security to define the overall security rights that users have.
+For more information about the CRM security, see TechNet: Security concepts for Microsoft Dynamics CRM.

 Unified Service Desk users can be broadly classified into two categories:

 Administrators: People who configure the Unified Service Desk and UII entities to define an agent application.